megabitsenmzq/youtube-dl-ios/README.md

-# youtube-dl-ios
+# youtube-dl-ios (Megabits fork)

-> [youtube-dl][youtube-dl] for iOS, with [Pythonista][pythonista] and
+> [youtube-dl][youtube-dl] for iOS, with [Pythonista][pythonista]

-[Shortcuts][shortcuts]
+Download a video (or its audio track) by copy the URl to Pythonista.

-Download a video (or its audio track) by sharing it to a shortcut
+This script passes the

-The shortcut calls a helper script run within Pythonista.
-This script passes the URL to youtube-dl to do the actual download.
-After the download completes, the file is opened in a share sheet where it may be copied to any app, such as VLC.
+URL to youtube-dl to do the actual download.
+After the download completes, the file is opened in a QuickLook window where it may be saved to camera roll.

 ## Install